locessentials/eng401-business-english-us/unit3/week8/project-management.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit3/week8/project-management.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit3/week8/project-management.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me create a Gantt chart for [describe your project type]"
 - "What are the most critical risks I should consider for [specific project type] and how should I document them?"
 - "Generate a query tracker template customized for [your industry or project type]"